atalantus/buff-price-history-archive/README.md

 # Buff.163 CS Items Price History Archive

-This repository aims to publicly archive the minimum listing price history of all(*) Counter-Strike items on the marketplace [buff.163.com](https://buff.163.com/) starting from **26.07.2021** until around **19.01.2024**.
+This repository aims to publicly archive the minimum listing price history of all(*) Counter-Strike items from the marketplace [buff.163.com](https://buff.163.com/) starting from **26.07.2021** until around **19.01.2024**.

 If you suspect any inconsistencies, errors or have any suggestions feel free to open an issue.